rodrigoSyscop/macOS-like-a-boss/README.md

 $ brew install bash-completion
 ```

-After runthat command, in typical brew fashin, it will request that you add the following tidbit to your `~/.bash_profile`.
+After run that command, in typical brew fashion, it will request that you add the following tidbit to your `~/.bash_profile`.
 Don't forget this part, it's critical!
-See the `Bash Completion` section on [my .bash_profile](https://github.com/RodrigoJimmy/macOS/blob/master/files/bash_profile) on your own `~/.bash_profile).
+See the `Bash Completion` section on [my .bash_profile](https://github.com/RodrigoJimmy/macOS/blob/master/files/bash_profile) on your own `~/.bash_profile`):

 ```bash
 [ -f /usr/local/etc/bash_completion ] && . /usr/local/etc/bash_completion